lkodinsson/MARS/Fantasy/ArtifactEquipment.md

 **Magic Cost:** 560sp
 **Price:** 575sp

-This is a palm-sized silvered glass ball capable of casting several spells via a harmonized fine spellstone embedded deep within it, which cannot be removed or modified without destroying crystal ball.
+This is a palm-sized silvered glass ball capable of casting several spells via a harmonized fine spellstone embedded deep within it, which cannot be removed or modified without destroying the crystal ball.

 The following spells can each be used collectively 2 times per day, with a +1 bonus to their rolls: